 Page

 I. Introduction 6

 II.
 Jurisdiction of the International Court of Justice 6

 III.
 Statement of facts 8

 IV.
 Subject of the dispute 12

 V. Grounds of appeal against the decision of the ICAO Council 14

 VI.
-Relief requested by the Applicants 14
+Relief requested by the Applicants 16

 VII.
 Appointment of a judge ad hoc 16

 VIII.
 Reservation of rights 16

-List of Annexes 18
+List of f Annexes 18

-I. INTRODUCTION
+I. Introduction

-1. The present Application constitutes an appeal against the decision rendered by the Council of the International Civil Aviation Organization (the "ICAO Council") on 29 June 2018 ("the decision"), in proceedings commenced by the State of Qatar ("Qatar") against the Kingdom of Bahrain, the Arab Republic of Egypt, the Kingdom of Saudi Arabia and the United Arab Emirates (the "Applicants") on 30 October 2017 pursuant to Article 84 of the Convention on International Civil Aviation, Chicago, 7 December 1944 (the "Chicago Convention").

-2. By the decision, the ICAO Council rejected what it termed as "the preliminary objection" to its competence to handle the Application submitted to it by Qatar in respect of the Chicago Convention.
-The Applicants had in fact raised two separate and distinct objections in their preliminary objections filed on 19 March 2018.

-3. In accordance with Article 87 (2) of the Rules of Court, a copy of the decision is annexed hereto1.
+- 1. The present Application constitutes an appeal against the decision rendered by the Council of the International Civil Aviation Organization ("the ICAO Council") on 29 June 2018 ("the decision"), in proceedings commenced by the State of Qatar ("Qatar") against the Kingdom of Bahrain, the Arab Republic of Egypt and the United Arab Emirates ("the Applicants") on 30 October 2017 pursuant to Article II, Section 2, of the International Air Services Transit Agreement, Chicago, 7 December 1944 ("IASTA"). - 2.
+By the decision, the ICAO Council rejected what it termed as "the preliminary objection" to its competence to handle the Application submitted to it by Qatar in respect of the IASTA.
+The Applicants had in fact raised two separate and distinct objections in their preliminary objections filed on 19 March 2018. - 3.
+In accordance with Article 87 (2) of the Rules of Court, a copy of the decision is annexed hereto 1.